neu-se/CS4530-Spring-2023/Assignments/project-grading.md

 ### Process (20%)

-The Process grade includes: use of a structured development process, including code reviews,  timely completion of weekly progress reports and team surveys, and weekly meetings with TA Mentor.
+The Process grade includes: use of a structured development process, including code reviews, timely completion of sprint progress reports/retrospectives, individual/team surveys, peer evaluations and weekly meetings with TA Mentor (for Week 6, 8, 10-14).
 It also includes appropriate division of labor within the project.
 For full credit, each member of the team must have at least 4 commits in the final delivered code.

 These items will be evaluated using the rubrics below.
-The allocation of the 20% credit will be announced later.

 #### Satisfactory:
 * There is a clear development history visible from the git repository: features were delivered incrementally, and not in a single (or several) commits at the end of the project